 Invest in a Humidifier

 When the air is dry, it actually draws moisture from your skin.
 To prevent this from happening, invest in a humidifier for your bedroom or any room you spend a majority of your time in.
 “By increasing the humidity of the air in your environment, you will lose less moisture from your skin into the air,” says Dr. King.
-There are a variety of compact, portable options like the Hey Dewy Portable Facial Humidifier.
+There are a variety of compact, portable options like the Hey Dewy Wireless Facial Humidifier.
 Leave it on while you sleep to combat the dry weather.